standardgalactic/third-brain/_Notes/Health insurance (Mediclaim).md

 - Some ailments such as cataract or hernia may have a special "waiting period" before the company will pay

 ## Tips
+- Generally, a policy will cover doctor's fees, medicines and diagnostic tests done 3 months before and after hospitalization

 ### For nuclear family
 - Buy insurance product called 'family floater' that allows the insurance cover to whichever member of the family that needs it
 - Always disclose your correct present and past medical history to the insurance company when you sign up for a policy.